History of graphic design: Information signs: ISOTYPE

-In 1921, Otto Neurath, an Austrian social scientist, introduced graphic design in order to facilitate the understanding of various social and economic trends through the creative use of statistical charts.
+Otto Neurath, an Austrian social scientist, used graphic design to facilitate the understanding of various social and economic trends through the creative use of statistical charts.
 In 1924, Neurath advocated the establishment of the Museum of Economy and Society, an institution for public education and social information.
-In May 1925, the Museum's first graphical displays was opened to the public.
-The exhibition showed various complicated social and economic trends.
-By using charts which were to be intuitive and interesting the attempt was to make those concepts easy to grasp.
-This style of presentation at the time was called the Viennese method, but now it is known as ISOTYPE charts (International System of Typographic Picture Education).
+In May 1925, the Museum's first graphical display was opened to the public.
+The attempt of the exhibition was to make complicated social and economic trends easy to grasp through the use of intuitive and interesting charts.
+This style of presentation at the time was called the "Viennese method," but now it is known as ISOTYPE charts (International System of TYpographic Picture Education).

-Otto Neurath (1882–1945) was an enthusiast of sociology.
+Neurath was an enthusiast of sociology.
 After obtaining his PhD he worked on planning the war economy of the Austro-Hungarian empire.
 However, by 1919 he was engaged in the planning for a wholly new economic system of the chaotic and short-lived Bavarian Soviet Republic.
-He proposed for the abolition of money, but before this could be implemented, the republic was bloodily overthrown by Weimar's Social Democrats.
+He proposed the abolition of money, but before this could be implemented, the republic was bloodily overthrown by Weimar's Social Democrats.
 Neurath escaped to Vienna, where he became an activist for the self-help squatters' movement.
-In the 1920s he joined the Vienna Circle of Logical Positivists, who attempted to establish a scientific foundation for philosophy; and at the same time he pioneered the graphic methods that became Isotype and were shown in the "Museum of Society and Economy".
-He fled Vienna after the collapse of its social democratic city government in 1934.
-Neurath's final years were spent in Britain, as postwar planner for the Midlands town of Bilston.
+In the 1920s he joined the Vienna Circle of Logical Positivists, who attempted to establish a scientific foundation for philosophy; and at the same time he pioneered the graphic methods that became Isotype and were shown in the Museum of Society and Economy.